Close Menu

 2:07 Ontario town calls for provincial help after viral poop post

-The user, Natty Lynn, mentioned that people were putting up small tents and digging holes to use as restrooms.
-In her video, she noted that she doesn’t allow her kids to dig in the sand on Beach 1.
+The user, Natty Lynn, claimed that people were setting up small tents and digging holes to use as bathrooms.
+In that video, she stated she doesn’t let her kids dig in the sand on Beach 1.

 Story continues below

-Last Monday, Mayor Brian Smith of Wasaga Beach urged Ford to take action regarding this issue.
+Last Monday, Town of Wasaga Beach Mayor Brian Smith urged Ford to take action regarding the situation.

-Smith stated at a special council meeting that concerns from residents and tourists about cleanliness at Wasaga Beach Provincial Park were “gravely harming” the town’s reputation, which is provincially owned and managed.
+Smith expressed during a special council meeting that the town’s image was “being gravely harmed” due to worries from citizens and tourists about the quality of care at Wasaga Beach Provincial Park, which is provincially owned and managed.

-He issued a detailed statement in July condemning these posts as “complaints that lack evidence and promote misinformation.”
+He released an extensive statement in July denouncing these posts as “complaints that lack evidence and promote misinformation.”

 “If any evidence comes to light, I assure you that we will be quick to act.”